Chris-Tsai/zipcode-tw-react/_example/README.md

 npm run build
 ```

-use chrome open index.html and you will see
+Open index.html and you will see

 ![pic](example.png)